 High levels of CRP in the blood indicate chronic inflammation.
 This occurs with a wide range of health problems, such as:

 Healthcare professionals measure CRP by analyzing blood samples.
-The procedure is the same as a regular blood test.
+They typically take these measurements as part of regular diagnosis and management.
 A person does not need to fast beforehand.

 Like any other test involving a needle, a CRP test can cause: